cnclabs/ICE/README.md

 Specifically, ICE incorporates items and their representative concepts (words extracted from the item's textual information) using a heterogeneous network and then learns the embeddings for both items and concepts in terms of the shared concept words.

-Since items are defined in terms of concepts, adding expanded concepts into the network allows the embeddings to be used to retrieve conceptually more diverse and yet relevant results.
+Since items are defined in terms of concepts, adding expanded concepts into the network allows the learned embeddings to be used to retrieve conceptually more diverse and yet relevant results.

 ### Citation